Midnight Club: Los Angeles

 Midnight Club: Los Angeles is a 2008 racing video game developed by Rockstar San Diego and published by Rockstar Games.
-It is the fourth and final installment in the Midnight Club series before it was discontinued in January 2010.
+It is the fourth installment in the Midnight Club series before it was discontinued in January 2010.
 The game features 43 (58 with DLC) cars and 3 (plus one additional with DLC) motorcycles.
-The open world map of Los Angeles is the size of all three cities from the previous installments combined.
+The open world map of Los Angeles is the size of all three cities from Midnight Club 3: DUB Edition combined.
 After several delays, Midnight Club: Los Angeles was released in October 2008.